 Visually that they are very different from each other, I treat series like an actual series… none of this 7 images and they are all portraits or whatever from a different angle shit.
 I like to make a series feel grand, approach a different visual to it and make a narrative for it.
 Kiss Land is neo-noir, a night in the life of.
 Gosh is a desaturated story about a gang of girls, about morality and revenge.
 Paraiso is about beauty, heartbreak and love.

-What’s your favorite photo that you have taken to date?
+What’s your favourite photo that you have taken to date?

 That’s a really tough one.
 As of right now, the image I have on my “contact” page on my website from my photo series Gosh.
 The way it was set-up, I think it’s just beautiful.
 You can see the struggle on the girl’s face who holds the gun, her boss in the background, the victim on the ground.